Embraer 170/190 (E-Jet) family

 Mitsubishi SpaceJet

 This aircraft is very similar in appearance as the Embraer 190/195.
 The best you look at the nose and the cockpit windows.
-The nose is more sharply pointed than the Embraer, but this is quite subtle. (photo: Chiyoda I/WikiMedia)
+The nose is more pointed than that of the Embraer, but this is quite subtle. (photo: Chiyoda I/WikiMedia)

 Sukhoi Super Jet

 The Sukhoi Super Jet 100 has a similar size as the Embraer 170/175.
-However, it can easily be recognised by the engines with a single exhaust.
-Also the SSJ lacks a triangular dorsal fin and has six cockpit windows instead of four.
+However, it can easily be recognised by the engines with single exhaust nacelles.
+Also the SSJ lacks a triangular dorsal fin, has no winglets, but has six cockpit windows instead of four.

 Airbus A220